creadth/Cache-Refresh-SillyTavern/README.md

 ## Installation

 1.  **Prerequisites:** You must have SillyTavern installed and running.
 2.  **Install the Extension:** In SillyTavern, go to the Extensions menu (the puzzle piece icon).
-Click the "Install extension" button and enter: https://github.com/OneinfinityN7/Cache-Refresh-SillyTavern
+Click the "Install extension" button (top right) and enter: https://github.com/OneinfinityN7/Cache-Refresh-SillyTavern
 3.  **Enable the Extension:** In the Extensions menu, you'll find a new "Cache Refresher" panel containing all the extension's options.

 ## Usage